Tokyo Area Travel Guide|Kawagoe Little Edo & Atami Fireworks Festival 5-Day Itinerary

 14:50 The Great Burger

-The specialty is wagyu mini burgers.
+The specialty is Wagyu mini burgers.

 15:40 Shopping in Harajuku

-16:30 HARRY HARAJUKU terrace Otter Café
+16:30 HARRY HARAJUKU terrace Otter Cafe

-We added ¥880 per person for a 5-minute close interaction with the otters; otherwise, you can’t actually touch them.
+We added ¥880 per person for a 5-minute close interaction with the otters; otherwise, you actually can’t touch them.

 Overall: The rating might only be around 2.5–3 stars